cran-task-views/ChemPhys/ChemPhys.md

     stellar age for double-lined detached binary systems, adopted from the effective temperature, the metallicity \[Fe/H\], the mass, and the radius of the two stars.
+-   The `r pkg("panstarrs")` package contains a data archive of the PS1 wide-field astronomical survey, and can be used to plan astronomical observations, make guidance pictures, and find magnitudes in five broadband filters.
 -   The [Astrostatistics and Astroinformatics Portal](https://asaip.psu.edu) is an R-centric collection of information regarding statistical analysis in astronomy.